 Speaking to an identity is something you train your brain to do, then you let your brain run that process and accept it's output as a response.
 Then you build up a bunch of associations that builds up a feeling that "this subset of thought isn't me".
 If you know your brain, you'll know if you leave it to it's own devices it'll think things you wouldn't expect.

 Identity manipulation is derived from a practice called tulpamancy.
 Specifically, it is the result of the experiences the author of this guide had with tulpamancy.
 It is the same core of ideas, but cast in a new light.

 Tulpamancers, and most other online communities centering around these sort of things believe they create literal actual people in their head.
 From a toxic seed grows a toxic tree, and the "creating a person" assumption that lies at the center of these communities tends to poison the practice and lead to mindsets and ideas which are largely not healthy.
-It is not uncommon at all to find that those involved with the practice of tulpamancy are either unable or unwilling to separate the fantasy of their experiences with their tulpa with the reality of what drives those experiences.
-To validate that a tulpa is a person is a foundational moral tenant of the culture, and to question that is considered a social and moral failing.

 The difference is in the way things are explained and the culture around the experiences we seek to create.
 If you seek stronger experiences, or already experience the world as multiple people then you may find that these other communities suit you better.
 For all others, I believe this one will better suit your needs and disappoint you less in the long run.